yifeixie3/yifeixie3.github.io/_pages/publications.md

 -----
 * FedAdaVR: Enhancing Federated Learning with Adaptive Variance Reduction for Limited Client Availability.

-* A Hardware-secure Byzantine Consensus Framework with Optimised Scalable Parallelism.
+* Decentralized Reinforcement Learning Agents with Insights from Neighbors.